jinternals/webpack-demo/README.md

 Webpack is a module bundler for modern JavaScript applications.
 It puts all of your assets, including js, images, fonts, css and etc. in a dependency graph and bundle them so that they can shipped with your application.

-It provides fundamental solution web application problems:
+It provides fundamental solutions for web application requirement:
 * transpile
 * combine
 * minify and uglify